Definitions in

 physical and psychological development from the onset of puberty to maturity,

-approximately twelve to eighteen years of age.
+approximately 12 to 18 years of age.

 (3) "Advanced cardiac life support (ACLS)"

-treat cardiac arrest and other acute cardiac related problems.
+cardiac arrest and other acute cardiac related problems.

 (4) "Advanced emergency medical technician